 One of the most exhilarating races on the planet, the F1 World Championship is made for those who have a need for speed when it comes to single seats and four wheels.
 Raced all over the world, with an audience similarly placed around the globe, the F1 is a popular event from the starting grid to the pit stops.
 But where can Aussie viewers catch every second of the action?
 In this article, Canstar Blue looks at which streaming services will provide F1 coverage, as well as how much it will cost you, so you can enjoy your pole position in front of the TV.

 F1 on Kayo

-Offering both live coverage and on-demand replays for every race, practice and qualifying session, Kayo could be the streaming platform of choice for those keen on keeping pace with the F1 Championship.
+Offering both live coverage and on-demand replays for every race, practice and qualifying session, Kayo is a streaming platform of choice for those keen on keeping pace with the F1 World Championship.
 In addition to the race itself, viewers are treated to highlights and analysis with Kayo’s coverage.

 |Brand||Subscription Type||No. of Screens/same time viewing||Advertised Cost^^/month|

 ||Go To Site|

 min. cost $15/mth first 12 months then $25/mth

 |^^View important information|